 With each posting you can expect to reach:

-Use the contact form to suggest a topic.
+Use the contact form at DrugPatentWatch to suggest a topic.
 Please include a author headshot/company logo and author/company bio for the byline along with any submissions.

 BiotechBlog guest posts are available for informative, non-commercial messages.
 This non-refereed outlet is more inclusive than the Journal of Commercial Biotechnology and is an excellent outlet for your industry perspectives and practical guidance.
 Submission guidelines are at http://www.biotechblog.com/spread-your-message-with-biotechblog, and existing guest content is at http://www.biotechblog.com/category/guest-content/.

-Yali Friedman, Ph.D., is founder of thinkBiotech and chief editor and publisher of the Journal of Commercial Biotechnology.
-His book, Building Biotechnology, is used as a course text in dozens of biotechnology programs.
+Yali Friedman, Ph.D., is founder of thinkBiotech and publisher of the Journal of Commercial Biotechnology.
+His first book, Building Biotechnology, has been used as a course text in dozens of biotechnology programs.
 His other books include Best Practices in Biotechnology Education and Best Practices in Biotechnology Business Development.
-He is also a member of the board of directors of AmericasHealth, serves on the science advisory board of Chakra Biotech, is an associate of the World Technology Network, and has also served as a judge for the Biotech Humanitarian Award and the Maryland Incubator Company of the Year Award.
+Scientific American also named Dr. Friedman as one of the 100 most influential people in biotechnology.

 Dr. Friedman has strong exposure to leading issues in international biotechnology.
-He is lead editorial consultant for Scientific American’s worldVIEW, a global biotechnology perspective profiling biotechnology industries and innovation capacity in dozens of countries, and has been invited to participate in biotechnology industry development forums for international groups such as APEC and for individual countries such as India, Japan, Canada, Germany, the Philippines, and Turkey.
+He is editor of the Scientific American worldVIEW global biotechnology scorecard, a global biotechnology perspective profiling biotechnology industries and innovation capacity in more than fifty countries, and has been invited to participate in biotechnology industry development forums for US federal agencies, international groups such as APEC and ASEAN, and for individual countries such as Canada, Germany, India, Japan, the Philippines, and Turkey.

-For many years Dr. Friedman taught biotechnology management at the National Institutes of Health and he continues to regularly guest-lecture for other biotechnology education programs.
+Dr. Friedman taught biotechnology management at the National Institutes of Health for several years and continues to regularly guest-lecture for other biotechnology education programs.
 He writes and speaks on diverse topics such as biotechnology entrepreneurship, strategies to cope with a lack of management talent and capital when developing companies outside of established hubs, and new paradigms in technology-based economic development.

 Dr. Friedman has a long history in biotechnology media.
-He created the first blog on the business of biotechnology for a NY Times company, which was named to Forbes "Best of the Web" list.
-His other projects include the Student Guide to DNA Based Computers, sponsored by FUJI Television, BiotechBlog.com, and DrugPatentWatch.com, a pharmaceutical industry competitive intelligence service based on a business plan that was awarded second place in the Panasci Entrepreneurial Awards Competition.
+He created the first blog on the business of biotechnology for a NY Times web property which was named to Forbes "Best of the Web" list.
+His other projects include the Student Guide to DNA Based Computers, sponsored by FUJI Television, BiotechBlog.com, and DrugPatentWatch.com, a pharmaceutical industry competitive intelligence platform based on a business plan that was awarded second place in the Panasci Entrepreneurial Awards Competition.